-- You were never married, - You were legally separated, according to state law, under a decree of divorce or separate maintenance. - Your spouse died before January 1, 2020, and you did not remarry in 2020.
+- You were never married, - You were legally separated, according to state law, under a final decree of divorce or separate maintenance.
+An interlocutory decree is not a final decree. - Your spouse died before January 1, 2024, and you did not remarry in 2024.